ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

 \subsection{Ablation study (RQ4)}

 To systematically evaluate the contribution of different components in ORThought, we conduct four ablation experiments: (1) removing the understanding module in Model Agent, (2) removing the repair functionality in Solve Agent, (3) removing expert knowledge in the understanding module in Model Agent, and (4) removing expert knowledge in the mathematical modeling module in Model Agent.
-For each variant, we compare its performance against the full ORThought framework across different problem types and sizes, with results shown in \cref{fig:ablation_study_by_type_and_size}.
+These experiments target two dimensions: architectural modules (1–2) and expert knowledge integration at different reasoning stages (3–4).
+Results comparing each variant against the full framework are shown in \Cref{fig:ablation_study_by_type_and_size}.
 The standard baseline is also included as a reference.
-Detailed experimental settings for each ablation variant can be found in Appendix.
+Detailed experimental settings for each ablation variant can be found in Appendix \ref{sec:appendix_c}.

 First, we evaluate the impact of complete module removal.
-The removal of the understanding module in Model Agent leads to significant performance degradation across all problem types except LP, with performance drops particularly pronounced in more complex problems, demonstrating that problem understanding serves as a cornerstone for successful optimization modeling.
-The repair functionality shows relatively modest contribution.
+The removal of the understanding module in Model Agent led to significant performance degradation across all problem types except LP, with performance drops particularly pronounced in more complex problems, confirming its role as a cornerstone for successful AOM.
+The repair functionality shows a relatively modest contribution.
 However, it is worth noting that this repair mechanism only activates when the LLM-generated solution code fails to execute.
-Therefore, we conducted a dedicated evaluation of code execution errors and found that this functionality successfully corrected execution errors in 25 out of 31 problems, with 11 of these ultimately yielding the correct optimal solution, highlighting its crucial role in enhancing system robustness.
+Therefore, we conducted a dedicated evaluation of code execution errors and found that this functionality successfully corrected execution errors in 25 out of 31 problems, with 11 of these ultimately yielding the correct optimal solution, underscoring its indispensable role in system robustness.

-We further examine the contribution by removing expert knowledge from the understanding and mathematical modeling modules respectively.
-The results show that expert knowledge in the understanding phase substantially contributes to model performance, especially as problem size increases from toy to medium size.
-While expert knowledge in the mathematical modeling phase generally shows a smaller impact compared to that in the understanding phase, it demonstrates comparable or even stronger impact in NLP problems and medium-size instances, revealing its crucial value in handling complex scenarios.
+We further examine the contribution by removing expert knowledge from the understanding and mathematical modeling modules, respectively.
+The results show that expert knowledge substantially boosts performance in the understanding phase, and while its impact on mathematical modeling is generally smaller, it demonstrates a comparable or even stronger impact in NLP problems and medium-size instances, revealing its crucial value in handling complex scenarios.

 For LP problems, while ORThought consistently outperforms the standard baseline, the contribution of individual components is less distinctive.
 This suggests that ORThought's superior performance in LP problems stems from the synergistic effect of its components rather than any single module, warranting further investigation into the underlying mechanisms.